NESPEDUFV/more-data/docs/source/elasticsearch_connector.rst

 Elasticsearch Connector
 =======================
 Connector that will enrich data based on elasticsearch API.
-Elasticsearch is a search server with inverted index that provides some features to enrich data.
 This package uses enrich processor combined with pipeline file to process all the requirements.